ovh/docs/pages/cloud/dedicated/creating-ssh-keys-dedicated/guide.en-asia.md

 > Any keys saved in the "Dedicated" section will be usable for your VPS services as well.
 Regarding SSH keys for Public Cloud services, please refer to [this guide](../../public-cloud/public-cloud-first-steps).
 >

-### Setting a default SSH key (only for Dedicated)
+### Setting a default SSH key (only for the “Dedicated” section)

-If you have added multiple SSH keys in your control panel, it is possible to sent one key to be used as the default key on the account.
+If you have added multiple SSH keys in your control panel, it is possible to set one key to be used as the default key on the account.

 > [!warning]
 > Please note that once a default key is set, it will also be used as the means connection once a server is rebooted in rescue mode.
 To receive a password instead, the default key must be disabled before rebooting the server in rescue mode.